-“Even if you are on top of things, it can happen to you,” warns Angel.
-His advice is to watch for red flags: receiving a denial for credit you didn’t apply for, a welcome notice from an account you didn’t open, or if you stop receiving regular correspondence from your current bank or credit company, because fraudsters have taken over your accounts and changed the address.
+“Even if you're on top of things, it can happen to you,” Angel says.
+His advice is to watch for red flags: receiving a denial for credit you didn’t apply for, a welcome notice from an account you didn’t open or if you stop receiving regular correspondence from your current bank or credit company, because fraudsters have taken over your accounts and changed the address.

 Additional preventive measures that members can elect include choosing to opt out of the Consumer Credit Reporting Industry list in order to stop unsolicited credit card and pre-approved applications from bombarding their mailbox and potentially getting into the wrong hands.

 After you’ve taken action to stop the initial impact of identity theft, you can start to take care of the after-shock damage.

 Depending on the severity of your fraud case, you may need to take the following additional steps:

 By taking the above action steps, you can begin to reverse the immediate and long-term effects of identity theft.

 Safety guidelines are not intended to be all inclusive, but are provided for your consideration.
 Please use your own judgment to determine what safety features/procedures should be used in each unique situation.